The Need to Preserve Permanent Records

 Security: High risk areas, such as unlocked, unsecured rooms or space under plumbing or leaking roofs, can also pose threats to records.

 The following are some basic steps you can take immediately to reduce environmental threats and extend the life of your records.
-In addition, the Society offers microfilming services at a subsidized rate for all PC(USA) congregations as well as digitization of microfilm as an additional means of preservation and access.
-Storage for permanent records available free of charge to PC(USA) congregations in our secure, climate controlled archives storage area.
+In addition, the Society offers digitization services at a subsidized rate for all PC(USA) congregations.
+Storage for permanent records is available free of charge to PC(USA) congregations in our secure, climate controlled archives storage area.

 Light: To help minimize light damage, store records in an area without windows, or block out the windows using dark shades or other means.
 Keep lights off when the area is not in use.
 Install ultra-violet sheaths on florescent lights.